Double metasurfaces and Optimal transport: Construction of metasurfaces

+Thus $\Phi$ is constant along each normal line.
+Differentiating this identity with respect to $t$ at $t=0$ gives

+which is equivalent to \eqref{eq:tangential condition}.
+With this convention, $\nabla\Phi$ along $S_1$ is the intrinsic surface gradient of the phase.

-To find the phase $\Phi$ we will use the theory of optimal transport with an appropriate cost depending on the surface $S_1$ and the plane $z=\beta$.
+To find the phase $\Phi$, we use optimal transport theory with an appropriate cost depending on the surface $S_1$ and the plane $z=\beta$.

 Let us first analyze the trajectory of the ray.
-Our light ray starts with direction $\be(x)$ from the point $(x,0)$ to $\(\p(x),f(\p(x))\)\in S_1$ and from this point it travels to the point $(Tx,\beta)$.
-Then we have that the refracted unit direction is
+The light ray starts from the point $(x,0)$ with direction $\be(x)$ and travels to $\(\p(x),f(\p(x))\)\in S_1$; from this point it travels to $(Tx,\beta)$.
+Thus the refracted unit direction is